Pantry basics

 Heather says:

 Setting up a pantry while not rocket science is very dependent upon personal tastes and habits.
 The lists below are by no means all inclusive.
-If your son’s diet leans toward a certain ethnicity be sure to include the common seasonings or ingredients.
+If your son’s diet leans toward one ethnic cuisine or another (ie curry powder, garam marsala for Indian foods) be sure to include the common seasonings or ingredients.

 Basic Pantry Staples: